-Condensation may form in the charger and in the battery when the temperature changes from cold to hot, causing a short circuit.
+Condensation may form in the charger and battery when the temperature changes from cold to hot, possibly causing a short circuit.

-Wait until both charger and battery are at room temperature before connecting them.
+Wait until both the charger and battery have warmed up to room temperature before connecting them.

 2.1.3 Risk of a crash